 We believe that long-term success of project involves the recruitment and retention of staff who are culturally competent.
 It is essential that staff have the trust of the partners to develop a truly functional and integerated health care team.
 Therefore, additional key personnel will include a Program Manager who must have experience working with the health care community in the Laredo area.
 The Program Manager must have exception interpersonal and team building skills and feel comfortable working with many stakeholders with multiple interests.
 One of the important requirements is the ability to lead and guide others, while empowering them be successful.
-The Research Manager position must have extensive experience in health care with a focus in public health.
-This individual must have extensive experience in managing and tracking large data sets and must have excellent personnel and team building skills.
+The Research Manager position must have extensive experience in managing and tracking large data sets and must have excellent personnel and team building skills.
 The Research Manager must have experience as a research director, as this position also requires experience in research and data analysis.
 The Data Manager, who would ideally have a Ph.D., must have exceptional experience in health care research, preferably in health behaviors evaluation research.